Frequently Asked Questions & Facts - Adults

 Q: What do I need to do if I am traveling?

-A: As every person has individual needs regarding travel, it is suggested that people contact their Haemophilia Treatment Centre a few months before departure.
+A: As everyone has individual needs regarding travel, it is suggested that you contact your Haemophilia Treatment Centre a few months before departure.

 Important Note: This information was developed by Haemophilia Foundation Australia for education and information purposes only and does not replace advice from a treating health professional.
 Always see your health care provider for assessment and advice about your individual health before taking action or relying on published information.